 And instantly He was there in my little room.
 I saw Him as clearly as I see my computer screen now.
 He was real and present and met me right where I was.
 I took one look into His eyes and fell in love.
 Fear vanished in His presence.
 He became my everything that night.

->

-> Jesus is the central reference for my faith.
+Jesus is the central reference for my faith.
 Not a church service or a particular doctrine or a certain prayer.
-Not a list of rules.
+Not a list of rules, or even a religious system.
 Him.
 Alone.
 He became my life.
 When I did start attending church, I pondered quite vocally when I was 11 why we did so many things not in the Bible and why the things of the Bible didn’t seem to be in the church.
 Mic drop.

->

-> My faith wasn’t about being a Christian per say.
+My faith wasn’t about being a Christian per say.
 I didn’t even know what one was at 7.
 My faith was a love encounter and a real relationship with Jesus.
 Jesus did not come to start a religion.
 He came to bring us into relationship with the Father.
 Which leads me to this post.

 One of the scariest passages in the Bible:

 “Not everyone who says to Me, ‘Lord, Lord,’ will enter the kingdom of heaven, but he who does the will of My Father who is in heaven will enter.
 Many will say to Me on that day, ‘Lord, Lord, did we not prophesy in Your name, and in Your name cast out demons, and in Your name perform many miracles?’
 And then I will declare to them, ‘I never knew you; depart from ME, you who practice lawlessness.’”
 Matthew 7:21-23

 Say what?
 Those seem like really scary verses, right?
 Especially for those of us who have given our lives to minister and pursue those things: prophesy, deliverance, freedom, healing, miracles.
 But this passage has also become one of my favorites because of what it reveals about the heart of God.